haskell/critbit/README.markdown

 Crit-bit trees for Haskell
 ====

-This is the first purely functional implementation of crit-bit trees that I'm aware of.
+This is the first purely functional implementation of [crit-bit trees](http://cr.yp.to/critbit.html) that I'm aware of.

+A crit-bit tree is a key/value container that allows efficient lookups and ordered traversal for data that can be represented as a string of bits.

 This package exists in part with education in mind: